EddyVerbruggen/nativescript-plugin-firebase/docs/AUTHENTICATION.md

 If you perform one of these actions, and the user signed in too long ago, the action fails.
 When this happens (or to prevent it from happening), re-authenticate the user.

+> Since plugin version 9.0.0 the Promise will resolve the user in the result.
+Older version don't return anything.

 ```js
   firebase.reauthenticate({
     type: firebase.LoginType.PASSWORD, // or GOOGLE / FACEBOOK